xeuc/keep_grinding/README.md

 ## Intro

 A Flutter project that gamifies life by awarding points for completing real-life tasks the user set for himself.
-With the points earned, the user can reward himself by purchasing items or allowing yourself to do certain activities.
+With the points earned, the user can reward himself by purchasing items or allowing himself to do certain activities.

 ![alt text](image.png)